hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/js_scripts.md

 section: reference
 index-order: 5
 sidebar: sidebars/reference.md
-excerpt: A Hyperledger Composer Business Network Definition is composed of a set of model files and scripts.
-The scripts contain transaction processor functions that implement the transactions defined in the Business Network Definition's model files.
+excerpt: "[**A Hyperledger Composer business network must include one or more script files**](./js_scripts.html) to implement transaction logic.
+The transaction logic is automatically invoked by the runtime whenever the relavant transactions are submitted."
 ---

-# JavaScript Functions
+# Transaction Processor Functions

 ---